-The BPM system based on linear-cut type electrodes will measure the beam position as well as an approximate beam current.
+The BPM system based on linear-cut type electrodes (see Figure 1) will measure the beam position as well as an approximate beam current.
 As far as possible, BPM sensors will be physically located near quadrupoles, since the goal of beam steering normally is to center the beam in the quadrupoles.